 - Decrease employee turnover.
 In 2013, The Conference Board Job Satisfaction survey revealed that 52.3% of workers in the U.S. were unhappy with their jobs.
 Sales is a function where professionals change employers regularly.
 For businesses, the cost of employee turnover is upwards of 200% of each departing person’s annual salary.
 Sales coaches minimize sales rep attrition by helping businesses align their long-term goals with the financial and intrinsic needs of salespeople.

 - Recruit better salespeople and improve the onboarding process.
 Oberg routinely spends time with clients’ management teams to develop a process for systematically recruiting the best sales candidates.
-He also collaborates with clients to develop internal training programs that support the acquisition of new skills and the application of existing ones, which include ride alongs and roleplaying.
+He also collaborates with clients to develop internal sales training programs that support the acquisition of new skills and the application of existing ones, which include ride alongs and roleplaying.

 - Qualify leads early.
 Salespeople waste a lot of time engaging the wrong customers.
 Robert (Bob) Davis of sales.strategy insists that good coaches show sales teams how they can avoid filling their pipeline with dead-end leads.
 By qualifying customers early, sales reps can abandon bad leads and spend more energy pursuing promising prospects.

 When businesses should hire a sales coach